apache/paimon/docs/content/primary-key-table/table-mode.md

 If you don't want to use Deletion Vectors mode, you want to query fast enough in MOR mode, but can only find older data, you can also:

 1. Configure 'compaction.optimization-interval' when writing data.
-For streaming jobs, optimized compaction will then be performed periodically; For batch jobs, optimized compaction will be carried out when the job ends.
-(Or configure `'full-compaction.delta-commits'`, its disadvantage is that it can only perform compaction synchronously, which will affect writing efficiency)
 2. Query from [read-optimized system table]({{< ref "maintenance/system-tables#read-optimized-table" >}}).
 Reading from results of optimized files avoids merging records with the same key, thus improving reading performance.